jonathom/detect_deforestation/README.md

 predictions on satellite data that were recorded at equally spaced points of time.
 Based on Gerber et. al 2016, they applied the algorithm to MODIS NDVI data with cloud cover scenarios of up to 50% missing data.
-The method was further compared to Gapfill-Python and TIMESAT and it provided the most accurate prediction in terms of RMSE.

 Gapfill was appealing to this research because it’s capable of handling large amounts of spatio-temporal data, it’s user friendly and tailored to specific features of satellite imagery.
-The predictions of the missing values are based on a subset-predict procedure, i.e. each missing value is predicted separately by (1) selecting subsets of the data that are in a neighborhood around the missing point and (2) predicting the missing value based on the subset (Gerber et. al, 2016).
+The predictions of the missing values are based on a subset-predict procedure, i.e. each missing value is predicted separately by (1) selecting subsets of the data that are in a neighborhood around the missing point in space and time and (2) predicting the missing value based on the subset (Gerber et. al, 2016).
+If a selected subset doesn’t fullfil the requirements (enough non-empty images and non-missing values), the neighbourhood is simply increased.
+If a suitable subset is found, a linear quantile regression is used to interpolate the missing value.
+The temporal neighbourhood is also used to adjust for seasonality (Gerber et. al, 2016).

 ### Prepare for Gapfill

 `Gapfill` documentation tells us that as input, a 4-dimensional numeric array is needed, with dimensions x, y, seasonal index (doy) and year.
-These arrays are created as follows.
+These arrays are extracted as numeric vector from the input `stars` data and then put into an array of the requested dimensions.
+An x-y-axis flip is needed to be able to use the function `Image`, that can render the multidimensional arrays, saving time and effort to convert the arrays back to `stars` objects.

 ``` r
 prep_gapfill <- function(st, doy, ts) {